Rexinazor/MellowD-MusicBot/README.md

-# Telegram Song Download Bot ❤
+# Telegram Music Downloader
 ## You can download any song using this bot.
-Can be found in telegram as [@JESongBot](https://t.me/JESongBot)

 ### Commands:
 - In Groups - `/song <song name>`